-Gap year programs are by no means a new idea.
-In many countries it is the norm for students to take a structured break from formal education between high school graduation and a higher degree.
-These ‘gaps’ are meant to increase awareness of one’s self, the world, career opportunities and make them more desirable to employers and colleges.
+Gap Year programs are by no means a new idea.
+In many countries, it is the norm for students to take a structured break from formal education between high school graduation and a higher degree.
+These ‘gaps’ are meant to increase awareness of oneself, the world, career opportunities and make them more desirable to employers and colleges.

 TOP TEN REASONS TO CONSIDER A GAP YEAR:

 1. You need a break.
-Gap year programs allow students to step-off the education treadmill for a year to pursue other interests and tap into skills they didn’t know they had.
-After 12 years of structured academia, it is important for students to take time to rejuvenate before delving into the next phase.
+Gap Year programs allow students to step off the education treadmill for a year to pursue other interests and tap into skills they didn’t know they had.
+After 12 years of structured academia, students need to take time to rejuvenate before delving into the next phase.

 2. Get to know yourself.
-Day-in and day-out we are influenced by our environment and the people in it.
+Day in and day out, we are influenced by our environment and the people in it.
 Have you ever stopped and wondered who you would be without all those influences?
-Gap years challenge students to step away from their family, friends, everyday activities and in some cases technology, to find out who they really are.
+Gap years challenge students to step away from their family, friends, everyday activities and in some cases, technology, to find out who they are.

 3. Discover your passion.
 Challenging yourself to step outside the norm can unlock hidden doors.
-It is a great opportunity to explore what your passions are.
+It is an excellent opportunity to explore what your passions are.
 Knowing these things early can help you focus on a major in college (saving you money in the long run) and have a long-lasting benefit in the workforce.

 7. You will gain life experience.
-Let’s face it, life isn’t always perfect and it can be easy to get caught up in the drama of a bad date or a missed party.
-Things that should be a small crisis all of a sudden can feel like the end of the world.
-Gap year programs allow students to travel and gain a wider breadth of experiences about the world and humanity.
-Many students say that they feel as though they learn more on gap years than they do in school and gain education for life.
+Let’s face it, life isn’t always perfect, and it can be easy to get caught up in the drama of a bad date or a missed party.
+Things that should be a minor crisis all of a sudden can feel like the end of the world.
+Gap Year programs allow students to travel and gain a wider breadth of experiences about the world and humanity.
+Many students say that they feel as though they learn more on Gap Years than they do in school and gain education for life.

 8. Have an adventure while you are young.
 As you get older, it becomes harder and harder to travel for extended periods of time due to financial constraints and responsibilities at home, take the time for adventure, today!

 9. You will be great at adapting.
-Pick a gap year program that gets you outside your comfort zone and you will be glad that you did.
+Pick a gap year program that gets you outside your comfort zone, and you will be glad you did.
 Rarely do young individuals learn how to adapt to new experiences and challenges, but most colleges are looking for students who can.
-Leaving home and gaining confidence and independence are qualities that are hard to come by but are necessary for collegiate success.
+Leaving home and gaining confidence and independence are hard to come by but necessary for collegiate success.

 10. It is fun.
-Last, but not least, the obvious… While traveling abroad and leaving your friends and family may seem scary, everything will be there when you get back.
-This is your chance to meet new people, check things off your bucket list, make some great memories and become a better-rounded person.
+Last but not least, the obvious… While traveling abroad and leaving your friends and family may seem scary, everything will be there when you return.
+This is your chance to meet new people, check things off your bucket list, make some great memories, and become a better-rounded person.